 This is a case of where “the sum is greater than the parts.”
 An estate plan is not just a will, or a trust, or any other single document, but a well thought out, coordinated plan that has been put in place by you, for your loved ones, to carry out your wishes and give them and you peace of mind.
 A good analogy is that of a plane: it has wings, and engines, and a cockpit, and a tail, but none of these things by themselves does anything.
 It is only when combined through careful planning and design that the plane can fly.

 I have more questions.
 How can I learn more?

-You can schedule a complimentary consultation today and meet with an attorney who can answer your specific questions.
+You can schedule a complimentary consultation today and meet with a Simi Valley estate planning attorney who can answer your specific questions.
 You can also attend one of our workshops to learn more.

 We encourage you to request a Complimentary Consultation with Acorn Law